-Start to breastfeed within the first hour after the birth of your baby.
-The first time you breastfeed you may want a nurse to help you.
+The first time you breastfeed you may want a nurse or your midwife to help you.
 It may take several tries to get your baby latched on correctly and comfortably.
 Making sure you have a good latch is the best way to avoid problems such as sore nipples.